billynewport/datasurface/ROADMAP.md

 ## Phase 2: Private Compute Batch/Streaming Support using Kafka Connect/Confluent (IN PROGRESS)

-This will be a batch/streaming data platform that can run on private compute using Kafka Connect/Minio as its backbone or the cloud using Confluent/S3.
-The code for this is in another private repository for now until it's ready.
+This is a simple DataPlatform that uses a Postgres instance to store staging data and merge tables.
+It will support Kafka connect to import data from a variety of sources and support live and milestoned data.
+This is the ZeroDataPlatform and is mostly used to flesh out DataSurface.
+This should be easy to port to Athena/Azure and Snowflake.
+Providing a cloud native version which runs on columnar storage databases also.
+This will use Airflow as a job scheduler.

+You can read about it [here](docs/zero/README.md).

-## Phase 2: Amazon AWS support (Paused)
+## Phase 2: Amazon AWS support

 This will be a batch data platform that can run on AWS.
 It will support AWS Glue, AWS Aurora, Athena, Lakehouse, and AWS Redshift.
 This is in progress and will be the first DataPlatform delivered.
 You can read about it [here](docs/aws/design.md).
 The intention is to render a terraform IaC definition of the total pipeline in to a github branch which Terraform is watching.
 As the branch changes, Terraform will apply the changes to the infrastructure.

 Thus, we have a github action looking for changes on the main branch and then generating the IaC for its, committing that to a different branch in Github which terraform is watching.
 This will allow the infrastructure to be updated in a controlled manner.

-## Phase 2:  Batch Microsoft Azure Data Platform
+## Phase 2:  Batch Microsoft Azure Data Platform (paused)

 This will allow an ecosystem to be rendered on top of Microsoft Azure.
 It will allow data stored in Azure data containers to be fed to Azure hosted data containers for consumers to use.
 It will automatically provision tables, entitlements and feed the data consumers need.
 It will be batch based.
 Expect latencies measured in the single digit minutes.
 This will support for Azure SQL Server instances, Azure managed SQL server instances and Lakehouse.
 It will support CDC as the primary ingestion mechanism.